 Here’s a breakdown of this approach:

-- Strengths: List anything your nonprofit excels at and separates it from competitors.
+- Strengths: List anything your nonprofit excels at and separates it from other similar organizations.
 These might include an exceptionally loyal base of donors, a skilled staff, or unique services.

 - Weaknesses: This refers to the internal characteristics of the organization that put it at a disadvantage compared to its competitors.
 This category could include things such as vacant staff positions, a lack of name recognition, or limited resources.

 - Opportunities: This refers to external factors that could be beneficial to the organization.
-These could include things such as grants, a growing market, or new technology.
+These could include things such as grants received, a growing market, or new technology.

 - Threats: Name any external factors that could negatively impact your work.
-For example, these could include a reduction in government funding, an increase in competition, or changes in the economic environment.
+For example, these could include a reduction in government funding, an increase in competition, or economic turbulence.

 2. Establish SMART Goals for Your Nonprofit Marketing.